-E.2.2 Restriction option 2 (RMO 2): Limit value of 100 mg NP/NPE per kg textile with a transitional period shorter than 5 years
+E.2.2 Restriction option 2 (RMO 2): NPE limit value lower than 0.01% by weight with a transitional period of 5 years

-This RMO is formulated as RMO 1 except in terms of the transitional period allowed for the concerned actors to comply with the restriction.

-In order to discuss the effectiveness, practicality and monitorability of RMO 2, a transitional period of 1-3 years is suggested and compared to the 5 year transitional period in the proposed restriction.
+This RMO is formulated as RMO 1 except in terms of the limit value for NPE in textile.
+In order to discuss the effectiveness, practicality and monitorability of RMO 2, two different limit values are discussed (0.002% and 0.005% by weight) and compared to the proposed restriction in RMO1.